metafacture/metafacture-tutorial/02_Introduction_into_Metafacture-Flux.md

 ## Introduction into Metafacture Flux?

 If you know how to use the command line Metafacture can easily be used.
-Other ways to use Metafacture is as a JAVA library or with the Playground.
+Other ways to use Metafacture are as a JAVA library or with the Playground.

 In this lesson we start with the playground.
 The commandline handling will be subject to a later lesson.